1rgs/token-trekker-rs/readme.md

-# token-trekker-rs
+# token_trekker_rs

-`token-trekker-rs` is a command-line tool for counting the total number of tokens in all files within a directory or matching a glob pattern, using various tokenizers.
+`token_trekker_rs` is a command-line tool for counting the total number of tokens in all files within a directory or matching a glob pattern, using various tokenizers.

 ## Features